DILIPdk1101/Telecom-Customer-Retention-Dashboard/README.md

 Enhanced Customer Feedback: Implement more detailed and frequent surveys to gather actionable customer insights.
 Personalized Marketing: Develop targeted marketing campaigns based on customer behavior and preferences.
 Loyalty Programs: Introduce or enhance loyalty programs to incentivize repeat purchases and improve customer satisfaction.
-Proactive Support: Utilize predictive analytics to identify and engage at-risk customers before they churn.
+Proactive Support: Use predictive analytics to identify and engage at-risk customers before churning.

 This repository demonstrates the effective use of Power BI for data visualization and analysis, providing valuable insights and recommendations to improve customer retention in the telecom industry.